 Knowledge

-Demonstrate capability and history of providing training to technically oriented persons in Ex technologies and related fields.
+The RTP shall demonstrate capability and history of providing training to technically oriented persons in Ex technologies and related fields.

 Trainers

-Employ training specialists with at least four of the following items:
+The RTP shall employ trainers specialists with at least four of the following items:

 an IECEx CoPC Certificate of Competence relevant to the training they are delivering,

-demonstrated knowledge of Ex technologies and relevant Ex standards (IEC, ISO and others)
+demonstrated knowledge of Ex technologies and relevant Ex standards (IEC, ISO and others) gained through experience (minimum number of years may be specified) in the Ex sector

-an understanding of the application of standards, directives, specifications and regulations pertaining to the Ex sector.
+an understanding of the application of standards, directives, specifications, and regulations pertaining to the Ex sector.

 access to the Ex sector and relevant Ex standards as the basis for ensuring the currency and relevance of training materials and methods.